 The Intratec TEC-9, TEC-DC9, KG-99 or AB-10 is a blowback-operated semi-automatic pistol.
 It was developed by Intratec, an American subsidiary of the Swedish firearms manufacturer Interdynamic AB.
 Introduced in 1985, the TEC-9 was made of inexpensive molded polymers and a mixture of stamped and milled steel parts, and the simple design of the gun made it easy to repair and modify.
-The TEC-9 developed a negative reputation for its association with organized crime and mass shootings in the 1990s.
-However, it was a commercial success, and over 250,000 copies were produced until Intratec dissolved in 2001.
+The TEC-9 developed a negative reputation for its association with organized crime, street gangs and mass shootings in the 1990s, most notably used during the Columbine High School massacre by Dylan Klebold.
+However, it was a commercial success, and over 250,000 were sold.